What is The Wilmslow Health Centre Triage System?

 The Wilmslow Health Centre Triage System was developed by GPs at Wilmslow Health Centre during the Covid Pandemic to facilitate more efficient handling of the ever rising demand for primary care appointments.
 The system uses Patient Triage supplied by AccuRx as the online patient communication platform and relies on the triaging skills of experienced GPs to prioritise resources according to clinical need as well as signpost patients towards the most appropriate services.

 This system has also enabled the practice to work toward implementing the BMA’s Safe working in General Practice guidance to ensure Primary Care teams provide patient appointments more flexibly, direct patients to the most appropriate provider of care and prioritise care for those most in need.
+The WIlmslow Triage System has been featured as a case study for the BMA.

 Feedback from patients has been overwhelmingly positive and NHS digital statistics show that we delivered an extra 15k appointments last year than in 2019.
 NHS digital data shows that in 2022, we delivered 63,000 appointments (93% of them face-to-face).